linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 - Then the intensity continued to increase slowly until 11 am.
 - Intensity tends to decrease slightly from 12pm to 3pm.
 This is the time when they take a light break from an active morning
 - Then the intensity increases again and peaks between 5pm and 7pm.
 The chart shows that users are most active in the time frame from 5pm to 7pm during the day.
-- Finanly, the intensity tends to decrease sharply (from 19 to 4) in the time frame from 8 pm to 4 am.
+- Finally, the intensity tends to decrease sharply (from 19 to 4) in the time frame from 8 pm to 4 am.
 This is the user's time to rest after a day.